 Changing the text color

 By default any command output displays in “White” color on the terminal as well as in the shell script.
-You can change the text color of the command output according to your choice by using the color code.
+You can change the text color of the command output as per your choice by using the color code.
 For instance, I will be printing the following text with “Green” color.

 $ echo $'\e[1;32m'Welcome to 2DayGeek$'\e[0m'

-Alternatively, you can use a number of command for this purpose such as lolcat, tput and highlight.
-However, we will use “tput” as this pre-installed as part of core utility.
+Alternatively, you can use a number of commands for this purpose such as “lolcat”, “tput” and “highlight”.
+However, we will use “tput” as it comes pre-installed as part of core utility.

 Print the following text in “Red” color, print only the “White” background for the last part of the text, using the following command.